Content studio and content creation

 Privileged users can manage projects via Content Studio settings.

-Now, head back to the wizard dialog to create your first project:
+Now, head back to the project wizard dialog to create your first project:

 Content studio project creation wizard walkthrough.